25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   - `StackTrace`: Provides the call stack to the line number in the method where the exception occurred

-Don't catch an exception unless you can handle it and leave the application in a known state.
+Don't catch an exception unless you can handle it and leave the application in a known state

-- If you catch `System.Exception`, re-throw it using the throw keyword at the end of the catch block.
+- If you catch `System.Exception`, re-throw it using the throw keyword at the end of the catch block

 ### Try-Catch Block

 Exception handling uses the `try`, `catch`, and `finally` keywords to try actions that may not succeed, to handle failures when you decide that it's reasonable to do so, and to clean up resources afterward

-- A `try` block without a `catch` or `finally` block causes a compiler error.
+- A `try` block without a `catch` or `finally` block causes a compiler error

-- `finally`: block run when control leaves a `try` statement.
+- `finally`: block run when control leaves a `try` statement
-  - The transfer of control can occur as a result of normal execution, of execution of a `break`, `continue`, `goto`, or `return` statement, or of propagation of an exception out of the `try` statement.
+  - The transfer of control can occur as a result of normal execution, of execution of a `break`, `continue`, `goto`, or `return` statement, or of propagation of an exception out of the `try` statement

 _Syntax:_